umarmughal824/micromasters/README.md

 - **User**: Use the lookup (magnifying glass) to find your superuser
 - **Name**: Anything you want.
 Something like 'micromasters-local'
-- **Url**: The URL where Micromasters will be running.
+- **Url**: The URL where MicroMaster’s will be running.
 If you're running it via Docker, run ``docker-machine ip`` from the host machine to get the container IP.
-Micromasters runs on port ``8079`` by default, so this value should be something like ``http://192.168.99.100:8079``
+MicroMaster’s runs on port ``8079`` by default, so this value should be something like ``http://192.168.99.100:8079``
 - **Redirect uri**: Your **Url** value with "/complete/edxorg/" at the end

-#### 5) Copy relevant values to use in the Micromasters .env file
+#### 5) Copy relevant values to use in the MicroMaster’s .env file

-The Micromasters codebase contains a ``.env.sample`` file which will be used as a template to create your ``.env`` file.
-For Micromasters to work, it needs 3 values:
+The MicroMaster’s codebase contains a ``.env.sample`` file which will be used as a template to create your ``.env`` file.
+For MicroMaster’s to work, it needs 3 values:

 - ``EDXORG_BASE_URL``